-Do not leave loose ropes on the winches but make them fast on cleats.
+Do not leave loose ropes on the winches but fasten them on cleats.
 Adjust the winches on receipt of your boat (rinse them regularly during the season).

 The winches should rotate freely, they need overhaul as soon as it slightly seizes.